intermine/im-docs/docs/get-started/tutorial.rst

     {{{
     > less build/model/genomic_model.xml
     }}}
-    Look for the `Protein` class, you can see it combines fields from the core model and the !UniProt additions file.
+    Look for the `Protein` class, you can see it combines fields from the core model and the UniProt additions file.
     2. The so_additions.xml file has also been created using the sequence ontology terms in so_term_list.txt:
     {{{
     > less build/model/so_additions.xml